Assault

 Riverside Assault Lawyer

-Defending Clients Who Are Facing Assault Charges in Riverside County
+Experienced Defense Against Assault Charges in Riverside County

 An assault occurs when one individual threatens to commit or intends to commit, physical harm to another.
 Battery is the actual touching or harming of someone without their consent.
 Most states connect both crimes as a type of bodily injury, but, in fact, assault is an attempted battery and will stand as a crime on its own without a battery being committed.
 An example would be if someone throws a punch at another during a fight, the act of throwing that punch would be an assault.
 If the punch lands and the other person is struck, then a battery has been committed.